alexwatfordphd/restaurant-analysis/README.md

 # New Menu Analysis for Taste of the World Cafe
-See associated Tableau dashboard(s) [here.](https://public.tableau.com/app/profile/jon.watford/viz/TasteoftheWorldCafeMenuAnalysis/KPIDashboard)
+See associated Tableau dashboard [here.](https://public.tableau.com/app/profile/jon.watford/viz/TasteoftheWorldCafeMenuAnalysis/KPIDashboard)

 ## Purpose
 Client is **Taste of the World Cafe**, a restaurant with diverse menu offerings from domestic and international cuisines.
 The client debuted a new menu in January 2023.